HereThereBeMonsters/togira/README.md

 ## What it is

-Togira is a web-based tool that allows to interactively import Toggl time entries into a Jira instance as Jira issue work logs.
+Togira is a web-based app that allows to interactively import Toggl time entries into a Jira instance as Jira issue work logs.

-It is meant for people who have to log their time in Jira, but prefer to use Toggl in their day to dat work, because of the much better experience.
+It is meant for people who have to log their time in Jira, but prefer to use Toggl in their day-to-day work, because of the much better user experience.

-This small project was an opportunity for me to learn new technologies (Vue.js and VueX, and some Express) while solving an actual problem I had and so making my life better.
+This is a personal project that I started to ease the pain of having to import the time entries manually, and as  an opportunity to learn new technologies (Vue.js and VueX, and some Express) while solving a real-life problem.

-I plan to maintain it as long as it is useful to myself.
+I plan to maintain it for as long as it is useful to myself.

 Feedback and pull requests are welcome.